jequ/Coursera_Capstone/README.md

-# Coursera_Capstone
+#Coursera: IBM Data Science Professional Certificate
-IBM Data Science Professional Certificate - Capstone Project "The Battle of the Neighborhoods"
+### Capstone Project "The Battle of the Neighborhoods"